 I may have just broken a code.

-Disclaimer: my neurologist did say my left parietal lobe could have trouble with mathematics after surgery.
-To that I say: Psshh.
-Lame.
-Disclaimer no. 2: I was never very good in mathematics.
+Disclaimer: my neurologist did say my left parietal lobe could have trouble with math after surgery.

 The book is Jack, by Tomie DePaola.
-It is a beautifully illustrated book seemingly not about math.
+It's a beautifully illustrated book, seemingly not at all about math.
 Interesting!
 Let's take a look...

-Jack is a boy living with his grandfather in the country.
-One day, he decides he would like to live in the city.
-His grandfather, very supportive, offers Jack advise to go and seek the king for help.
+Jack lives with his grandfather out in the country.
+One day, he decides to try out city life.
+His grandfather is very supportive and offers Jack advice to seek help from the king.
 Along the way, Jack makes an assortment of friends.

 So Jack (our #1 hero) sets out for the city, leaving his grandfather (1).